 The clock on the small mantle ticked loudly in the silent room.
 It refused to keep time no matter how often it was wound, but the base was stuck in layers of varnish, so it remained.
 Jean-Claude opened the glass case and touched the hour hand lightly.
 Carefully, he wound it anti-clockwise three or four times and hung his head, as though this small action had taken the last of his energy.

 ‘Would that we could truly turn back the time,’ he said.

 Antoinette watched her father place his hand over his heart.
 She was desperate to help him, but she could not move.
 Without looking up, his hand found the little clock again and he clicked the glass door shut.
 She wanted him to stay, talk to her of La Rochelle, of her brother, her sister… She closed her eyes and thought of those puppies, that summer on the beach.

-Jean Claude shuffled along the pitch-black corridor, exhausted, but knowing exactly where he was going as only a man who has lived in the same house for all those years does.
+Jean-Claude shuffled along the pitch-black corridor, exhausted, but knowing exactly where he was going as only a man who has lived in the same house for all those years does.
 He had to get the children to the river, they would be safe at the river.

+He pushed the door open a fraction.
+They slept like the innocents they were, Clementine between them, like a protective mother hen.
+Jean-Claude wondered how life could be so incredibly beautiful in moments but could then bring such darkness in others.
 He began to speak, to rouse his household.
-No words would come.
+No words came.
 He grasped the thick wooden door frame.
 He was on his knees before he realized what was happening and held his left arm as though his grip alone would keep him alive.